Detailed Office Action

 Response to Arguments

-Moreover, as noted above, applicant’s own specification (which has a powder of porosity ranging from 2 – 20 percent [0021]) states in [0026] that “The densities and individual particle porosities of the powder compositions disclosed herein can be achieved through one or several sintering processes administered to the particles.”, “Further heat treatment can include plasma densification, such as plasma spheroidization using an RF plasma torch or DC plasma torch.”, and “Further densification treatments can be administered any desired number of times to provide sintered cemented carbide particles desired apparent densities, tap densities and/or individual particle densities”.
-As such, applicant’s own specification acknowledges that plasma spheroidization can be used producing powders of the instant invention.
+Additionally, the instant invention’s specification states that particles have a porosity ranging from 2 – 20 percent [0021] and then further states in [0026] that “The densities and individual particle porosities of the powder compositions disclosed herein can be achieved through one or several sintering processes administered to the particles.”, “Further heat treatment can include plasma densification, such as plasma spheroidization using an RF plasma torch or DC plasma torch.”, and “Further densification treatments can be administered any desired number of times to provide sintered cemented carbide particles desired apparent densities, tap densities and/or individual particle densities” (emphasis added by Examiner).
+As such, the instant invention’s specification acknowledges that plasma spheroidization can be used in the production of powders of the instant invention, which possess a porosity ranging from 2 – 20%.

 Conclusion